Installing Octez#

 opam upgrade

-It is recommended to also run the command opam remove -a
+It is recommended to also run the command opam remove -a in order

 to remove the dependencies installed automatically and not needed